 Our tour guide Maurizio (that’s him above probably saying Pura Vida) personally spent THREE years building a series of zip lines deep in the jungle in the Sarapiqui district of Costa Rica, near the Caribbean border of the country.
 His goal was to create an experience that tourists (like us) would remember forever, with his bare hands, no modern equipment, no cranes, no financing.
 Just a deep knowledge of the jungle, its terrain and a bunch of local residents to chop down trees and create the ziplining pathways.

 Boy, did he.
 Ritika and I took on the challenge and went zip lining, whizzing from one tree to another in the jungle, suspended by cables 500 feet up in the air.
-We’ve been para-sailing in Mexico and snorkelling in the Dominican Republic, but this was an experience that can only be summed up in one word: spectacular.
+We’ve been para-sailing in Mexico and snorkeling in the Dominican Republic, but this was an experience that can only be summed up in one word: spectacular.

 All because of one man (and his team) who saw a vision to transform a ‘walk in the rainforest’ to ‘whizzing through the trees’ with nothing but a helmet and a buckle attached to a metal rope.